 Know Your Goals

-It may seem a bit daunting noting down goals, but without end goals, it is hard to prioritize what is important.
+It may seem a bit daunting to note down goals.
+Without end goals, it is hard to prioritize what is important.
 With no priorities in mind, everything happens all at once, and that can be a little overwhelming.

 Tips for Goal Setting: